William D. Ford Federal Direct Loan Program

 - Applications received after these deadline dates will still be processed, but the disbursement of funds to eligible students will not be guaranteed for the beginning of the term requested and students may be assessed service charges by Student Accounts on outstanding fees.

-The final deadline to submit a completed Fall/Winter U of T Direct Loans Application Package (all steps completed) is March 31 of each year.
+The final deadline for current students to submit a completed Fall/Winter U of T Direct Loans Application Package (all steps completed) is March 31st of each year.
+The final deadline for current graduate students enrolled in Fall, Winter and Summer is August 1st of each year.

 - Go to Federal Student Aid (FAFSA) to begin your application.